 Unsurprisingly, Turkish.

 That’s the official language, at least.
-However, there are other languages you’ll hear relatively commonly.
+However, you’ll also hear other languages relatively commonly.

 People Also Speak The Kurdish Language

-If you go to the southeast of the country, you’ll hear Kurdish spoken occasionally.
+If you go to the southeast of the country, you’ll occasionally hear Kurdish spoken.

 The Arabic Language Is Also Widely Spoken

 In some other places, you might also hear Arabic.
 This is likely to be the case in Istanbul in particular, which has a very diverse population.
-In some places, you might hear a mixture of Turkish and Kurdish.
+In some areas, you might listen to a mix of Turkish and Kurdish.

-Remember that Türkiye is surrounded by European and Middle Eastern countries, and its history also involves the Silk Road during Ottoman times.
+Remember that European and Middle Eastern countries surround Türkiye, and its history also involves the Silk Road during Ottoman times.
 That means you’ll find many influences in language, architecture, food, and history.
 It really just adds to the enjoyment.

 Just like in many other countries, you’ll also hear different accents.
 This might not be instantly recognizable if you don’t know the language, but once you learn a few words, you’ll notice that different regions say them slightly differently.